PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 While, PVC boards are used to make lower-end furniture, floor underlayment, cabinet, and other applications.

-PVC vs WPC: Which one is better?
+PVC vs WPC: Which One is Better?

 WPC stands for Wood-Plastic Composite.
 WPC is composed of natural wood fiber, sawdust, plastic fiber, and chemical additives.
 WPC boards a usually used as a wood substitute to make cupboards, kitchen cabinets, and bathrooms.